luobinlin987/conformal-mapping-half-plane-noncircular/README.md

+# Codes in this repo are for paper in arXiv DOI:10.48550/arXiv.2209.05752

-# This is the README file for the FORTRAN codes related to the manuscript "On solution of conformal mapping for a lower half plane containing a symmetrical noncircular cavity".
+#This is the README file for the FORTRAN codes related to the manuscript "On solution of conformal mapping for a lower half plane containing a symmetrical noncircular cavity".

 # The FORTRAN codes are full realization of the pseudocodes in the manuscript.